 If you have the resources for a customer service number, fantastic.
 But providing any contact information for the direction of complaints, errors, and miscellaneous disappointments will do.
 You'll do well to manage your online reputation by making such customer service email addresses conspicuous in automatic receipt emails, on your website, on your social media pages, and elsewhere.

 There are a few ways you can handle these.
-You can ask Google to delete the review, but that’s only an option if you can demonstrate the review is fake or is spam.
+You can ask Google to delete the review, but that's only an option if you can demonstrate the review is fake or spam.
 You can also take the long-term view and encourage a bevy of positive reviews to bury and counterbalance the negative.
-But that long-term strategy doesn’t solve everything, especially if you have a negative review taking up conspicuous space.
+But that long-term strategy doesn't solve everything, especially if you have a negative review taking up conspicuous space.

 First, if you receive a negative review, you might be consoled that your audience and your customers aren't unaware of human nature.
 Some people like to complain and feel perpetually wronged, and many of your readers will bring a critical eye to a negative review and determine for themselves whether it seems credible and made by a reasonable person.

-Most of the time, when you receive a negative review, you’ll want to take advantage of Google’s option to respond to your business’s review.
+Most of the time, when you receive a negative review, you'll want to take advantage of Google's option to respond to your business' review.
 Indeed, businesses make mistakes, and sometimes a customer is inconvenienced, neglected, or offended.
-In these cases, your reply will be a good place to apologize and inform the customer that you have taken the proper internal actions to make things right.
+In these cases, your reply will be a good place to apologize and let the customer know that you have taken the proper internal actions to make things right.
 You may also want to offer them a gift card, a gift, or some sort of credit.
 People are often forgiving and understand that running a business is hard.
 Not every negative review is so grave.

 There are other cases when your business has the opportunity to offer its side of the story, in a polite and measured way, if you receive a negative review that seems guided by outsize expectations.
 There will always be customers who somehow expect free one-day shipping and perfect-temperature delivery food.
-In these cases, it is best to reply in a placid way that you are sorry your customer was not satisfied, that you are happy to make things right, and that sometimes, as a business with plenty of obligations and limitations, it isn’t possible to do everything perfectly.
-If a customer wants to take the time to read a bad review, they will feel more inclined toward your business knowing the full picture.
+In these cases, it's best to reply in a placid way that you are sorry your customer was not satisfied, that you are happy to make things right, and that sometimes, as a business with plenty of obligations and limitations, it isn't possible to do everything perfectly.
+If a customer wants to take the time to read a bad review, they will feel more inclined toward your business, knowing the full picture.